toneemarqus/AD-Suit/README.md

     - [ ] Improve Gui design.
     - [ ] Improve files management for the tool files including text files and tools incuded.
     - [ ] Add support for normal users not only root users.
+    - [ ] Create a docker to contains the tool for fast install and run.

 - [ ] Hosts Tab: